qsnjason/qsnjsclient/README.md

 		console.log('socket error',err);
 	});

+Client Status
+---

+The Client maintains running status and metric data.
+The `getStatus` method will return an object containing the status data.

+	console.log(qsn.getStatus());

 Logs
 ---

 Log messages may be captured by configuring a log handler.
-Adding a log handler will disable console logging.
-Here `msg` is an object containing logged parameters and data.
+Adding a log handler will disable internal console logging.
+The `msg` argument is an object containing logged parameters and data.

 	// Disable logging of non-errors.
 	qsn.on('log',function(msg) {